Holy orders in the Catholic Church: Rite

 After being called forward and presented to the assembly, the candidates for ordination are interrogated.
 Each promises to diligently perform the duties of the priesthood and to respect and obey his ordinary (bishop or religious superior).
 Then the candidates lie prostrate before the altar, while the assembled faithful kneel and pray for the help of all the saints in the singing of the Litany of the Saints.

 The essential part of the rite is when the bishop, followed by all priests present, silently lays his hands upon each candidate, then offers the consecratory prayer, addressed to God the Father, invoking the power of the Holy Spirit upon those being ordained.

 After the consecratory prayer, the newly ordained is vested with the stole and chasuble of the Ministerial Priesthood, then the bishop anoints his hands with chrism before presenting him with the chalice and paten which he will use when presiding at the Eucharist.
 Following this, the gifts of bread and wine are brought forward by the people and given to the new priest; then all the priests present concelebrate the Eucharist, with the newly ordained taking the place of honour at the right of the bishop.
 If there are several newly ordained, it is they who gather closest to the bishop during the Eucharistic Prayer.

 The laying of hands of the priesthood is found in 1 Timothy 4:14:

-Do not neglect the gift you have, which was conferred on you through the prophetic word with the imposition of hands of the presbyterate.
+"Do not neglect the gift you have, which was conferred on you through the prophetic word with the imposition of hands of the presbyterate."

-The following is the full text of the Rite during the Mass (after the Gospel), taken from a program for an ordination of priests for the Diocese of Peoria in 2015:

-The Calling of the Candidates: Those to be ordained are called by name, they stand in their place and answer: "Present".

-The Presentation of the Priest Candidates:

-Vocation Director: Most Reverend Father, Holy Mother Church asks you to ordain these, our brothers, to the responsibility of the Priesthood.

-Bishop: Do you know them to be worthy?

-Vocation Director: After inquiry among the Christian people and upon the recommendation of those responsible, I testify that they have been found worthy.

-Bishop: Relying on the help of the Lord God and our Savior Jesus Christ, we choose these men, our brothers, for the Order of the Priesthood.